langroid/langroid/docs/FAQ.md

 ## How can I handle an LLM "forgetting" to generate a `ToolMessage`?

-Sometimes the LLM (especially weak ones) forgets to generate a [`ToolMessage`][langroid.agent.tool_message.ToolMessage] (either via OpenAI's tools/functions API, or via Langroid's JSON/XML Tool mechanism), despite being instructed to do so.
+Sometimes the LLM (especially a weak one) forgets to generate a [`ToolMessage`][langroid.agent.tool_message.ToolMessage] (either via OpenAI's tools/functions API, or via Langroid's JSON/XML Tool mechanism), despite being instructed to do so.
 There are a few remedies Langroid offers for this: